-Prerequisite: ESL-031, or a level two placement on the ESL

-Advisory: Concurrent enrollment in ESL-012, ESL-022 and/or
+Advisory: ESL-031, or a level two placement on the ESL placement test and concurrent enrollment in ESL-012, ESL-022 and/or ESL-042

-ESL-042

 This is the second of a series of courses which introduces English pronunciation, and conversation for college communication.
 Emphasis is placed on further pronunciation development and more advanced oral communication skills.
 May not be repeated.
+SC